 - Guest-Star Party Member: Henry temporarily joins the team during the episode "Moonshot" in order to ensure that his fragment of the Spear of Destiny doesn't fall into Eobard Thawne's hands and to save the members of the Apollo 13 launch.
 Fittingly this is also the episode he dies in.

 - The Gunslinger: Rarely seen without his trusty rifle.

-- Heroic Sacrifice: Due to the Waverider being damaged due to collision with an asteroid belt the cargo bay door needed to be manually opened in order to adjust for impact upon re-entry to earth.
+- Heroic Sacrifice: Due to the Waverider being damaged from a collision with an asteroid belt, the cargo bay door needed to be manually opened in order to adjust for impact upon re-entry to Earth.
 Henry willingly opens up the cargo bay door knowing that he would be sucked out and die.

 - Hidden Depths: Amaya reveals that he loves to sing and would often try and make her smile during their missions together.